redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.q.md

 ### Part 2: Knowledge Assessment

-/// type=SS , answer=[5]
+/// type=SS , answer=[4]

-Which of the following statements best define what nested elements is?
+Which of the following statements best define what `nested elements` is?

-- It reflects the logical structure.
+- It reflects a logical structure.

-- An element should match other HTML elements.
+- An element matches other HTML elements.

-- An HTML elements ends with another HTML element.
+- An HTML element ends with another HTML element.

+- HTML elements are contained within other HTML elements.

 - HTML elements and other HTML elements are connected as one.

-- HTML elements are contained within other HTML elements.

-/// type=MS, answer=[1,4,5]
+/// type=MS, answer=[1,3,5]

-Which of the following statements best explains the importance of nesting in writing an HTML code?
+Which of the following statements best explain the importance of nesting in writing an HTML code?

 - It enhances the readability of the code.

 - It can create less chaos to the programmer.

+- It will improve in rendering the HTML code once executed.

 - It can prevent problem to the editor in writing HTML code.

-- It will improve rendering of the HTML code once executed.

-- It will avoid affecting the visual appearance of the webpage.
+- It avoids affecting the visual appearance of the webpage.

-/// type=MS, answer=[2.3]
+/// type=SS, answer=[3]

-How can you differentiate an element on level 1 and an element on level 2?
+How can you differentiate between an element on level 1 and an element on level 2?

 - All level 1 elements are indented.

-- Level 1 elements are indented from level 2 elements.
+- Level 1 element are indented after the level 2 element.

-- Level 2 elements are indented from level 1 elements.
+- Level 2 element are indented after the level 1 element.

-- Level 1 are aligned to the center before the Level 2 elements.
+- Level 1 element are aligned to the center before the Level 2 element.

-- Level 2 are aligned to the center before the level 1 elements.
+- Level 2 element are aligned to the center before the level 1 element.

-/// type=SS, answer=[]
+/// type=MS, answer=[2,3,4]

-What is indentation in HTML nesting?
+What is the importance of `indentation` in HTML nesting?

--

-- Only indent elements base on its indentation level.

-- An element should match the right `level`.
+- It makes the HTML code looks nice.

+- It is easy to see what tags are closed.

+- It enhances the readability of the HTML code.

+- It is easy to see where the code starts and ends.

-- Nesting requires all elements to be indented to the right.
+- It contributes to the great look to the HTML code.

+/// type=SS, answer=[3,4]

+Which of the following statements is true about nesting an HTML code?

+- Fusion of elements is essential to nesting.

+- Nesting an HTML code will not render properly.

-- An element should
+- Indentation should reflect a logical structure.

+- Do not use unnecessary indentation and blank lines.

+- Combination of different HTML elements is necessary to nesting.

 +++